-All tuition and fees incurred must be paid before a student will be awarded a degree.
-If degree completion occurs prior to completion of the financial contract, all fees and tuition balances are due and must be paid by the first of the month prior to the month of graduation.
+All tuition and fees incurred must be paid before a student will be awarded a degree or certificate.
+If degree or certificate program completion occurs prior to completion of the financial contract, all fees and tuition balances are due and must be paid by the first of the month prior to the month of graduation.
 A transcript of a student's academic record cannot be released until all accounts, academic and non-academic, are current.